-- Technological, because the world experience a continuous flood of changes which it must face with intelligence, in a context of digital innovation for which Hitachi Rail inside Hitachi have all the necessary skills and solutions. - geopolitical changes and the centre of gravity of the world economy moving from the West to Asia.
+- Technological, because the world experience a continuous flood of changes which it must face with intelligence, in a context of digital innovation for which Hitachi Rail inside Hitachi have all the necessary skills and solutions. - Economic, taking into account the geopolitical changes and the centre of gravity of the world economy moving from the West to Asia.
 While some countries are facing rapid population ageing due to an extremely low birth rate, the global population is growing.
 With a clear shift of the Supply and Demand axis towards those countries with the fastest growth.